Next Start

 Machines in a shop.

-CNC machining is a very specialized career.
-Having a high school diploma or GED is usually a requirement for becoming a machinist, as well as specific training, whether that’s learned on the job or through a formal training program.
+Having a high school diploma or GED diploma is usually a requirement for becoming a machinist, as well as specific training, whether that’s done on the job or through a formal training program.

-The CNC Machining Technology program offered at NASCAR Technical Institute is designed to prepare students for careers in the field in just 36 weeks.
-Created in conjunction with industry leader Roush Yates, this program teaches students everything from reading blueprints to the programming, setup and operation of CNC mills and lathes.
+The CNC Machining Technology program offered at Universal Technical Institute’s NASCAR Tech campus is designed to prepare students to pursue entry-level positions in the field after just 36 weeks.2,85 Created in conjunction with industry leader Roush Yates, this program teaches students everything from reading blueprints to the programming, setup and operation of CNC mills and lathes.

 Some of the courses taught in the program include: